Mkhzoumi/about-me/README.md

 ## *i made an html page to intruduce myself to the user and ask them some questions.*
 ## *i asked them questions using arrays and loops and if statement*
 ## *author: humam mkhzoumi*

+i was the driver : mohammad hayajneh the navigator was : humam mkhzoumi